Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Compare mortgage lenders and brokersCompare these lenders and lender marketplaces by the type of home loan you're searching for, state availability and minimum credit score (for a conventional loan).
+Comparing lenders can help you find the best deal.
 Select See rates to provide the company with basic property and financial details for personalized rates.

-2018 average rates in Colorado by loan type
+Interest rates also vary by loan type

 Lenders set the mortgage rate.
 To work toward getting the best rate possible:

 - Explore loan products.
 Loan programs offer different loan terms and interest rates.
 Research a few loan types before applying for a mortgage.